sunpy/sunpy/docs/topic_guide/extending_fido.rst

 * A class method :meth:`~sunpy.net.base_client.BaseClient.register_values`; this registers the "attrs" that are supported by the client.
   It returns a dictionary where keys are the supported attrs and values are lists of tuples.
   Each `tuple` contains the "attr" value and its description.
-* A class attribute ``pattern``; this is a string used to match the URLs supported by the client and extract metadata from the matched URLs.
+* A class attribute ``pattern``; this is a string used to match all URLs supported by the client and extract necessary metadata from the matched URLs.
-  The time and other metadata attributes for extraction are written using the `~sunpy.extern.parse.parse` format, using double curly-brackets so to differentiate them from ``kwargs`` parameters which are written in single curly-brackets.
+  The time and other metadata attributes for extraction are written within double curly-braces ``{{}}`` in a `~sunpy.extern.parse.parse` format.
+Regular placeholders for Python format strings can still be included via single curly braces ``{}`` with their respective parameters passed as the ``kwargs``.
+An example of how such a pattern looks like is given in the algorithm explanation below.

 Each such client relies on the `~sunpy.net.scraper.Scraper` to be able to query for files using the :meth:`~sunpy.net.scraper.Scraper.filelist` method.
 The general algorithm to explain how the `~sunpy.net.scraper.Scraper` is able to do this is:

+A brief explanation of how the Scraper works is as follows:

+1. Drop the filename from the pattern and generate a list of directories to search for files.
+2. For each directory, get a list of files.
+3. For each file, check if it matches the pattern.
+4. For each file that matches the pattern, check if it is in the timerange.
+If it is, add it to the output.

+For a more in-depth explanation on how this is accomplished internally, see the following explanation:

-1. It takes as input a generalised ``pattern`` of how a desired filepath looks like, following the ``parse`` format.
-A version of the pattern following the datetime format is also generated, called the ``timepattern``.
+1. A Scraper object takes as input the generalised ``pattern`` of how a desired filepath looks like, in the ``parse`` format.
+Upon initialisation, a version of the pattern following the datetime format is also internally generated, called the ``dt_pattern``.

 .. code-block:: python